rene0/dcf77pi/README.md

 	GPIO pin number
 	minimum length of a second expressed as percentage of the received samples
-	active high (1) or passive high (0)
+	active high (1) or passive high (0) maximum length of a second expressed as percentage of the received samples

 The margin can be used to adjust the valid ranges for '0' and '1' bits by
 defining the allowed ranges of initial high pulses of each second:
+EOM tail -> [ .. margin %]
-0 bit -> [ ..
+0 bit -> [ margin % ..
 (10 + margin) %]
 1 bit -> [(10 - margin) % .. ]

 The end of the minute is noted by the absence of high pulses.
 An absence of
 low pulses means that the transmitter is out of range.
 Any other situation
 will result in a logical read error.

-To combat bad radio reception, pulses with holes are concatenated by insisting
+To combat bad radio reception, pulses with holes or spikes are concatenated by
-on a minimum pulse length.
+insisting on a minimum pulse length.